RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The "poetic-form:" attribute starts with "FORM-".
 It is followed by the name of an internationally recognised poetic format of humorous writing.
 For example, limerick or English-sonnet.
 * The "descr:" attribute describes the style of the poetic form, written in the form style.
 For example, if it is a FORM-LIMERICK, the description will be written as a limerick.
-* <font color="green"> This object cannot be created automatically.
-It will be forwarded to the Database Administrators for approval of the content.</font>
+* This object cannot be created automatically.
+It will be forwarded to the Database Administrators for approval of the content.

 Here is a **poetic-form** object template: